SladeGetz/FeistelOracle/README.md

 encryption and decryption scheme.
 This project was made for education purposes.
 This was made as a way to better understand and test feistel ciphers for my intro to Cryptography class.

+I did not modify the rand_key, the exor nor the BinaryToDecimal function.
+My modifications include the ability to choose the number of keys, rounds, key length, and F rounding function.
+The original code used exor twice, instead of its own rounding function.
+I modified the binary data slicing operation to allow specified char sizes.
+The original code had an example of two rounds for encryption and decryption, which I modified by placing them in loops that iterate 'ROUND' times.
+The decryption method is the inverse of the encryption method.

 ## Author
 Austin Slade Getz